 - Bipolar I disorder: Manic episodes last about seven days, or the mania is severe enough that the person suffers psychotic symptoms and needs hospitalization.
 Depressive episodes can occur as well, lasting about two weeks.
 It is also possible to have depression mixed with some manic symptoms, especially before the first major manic episode.

 - Bipolar II disorder: This is characterized by long depressive episodes, but manic episodes are hypomania, so they are lower grade and might appear less severe than with bipolar I. Hypomanic periods may last longer than seven days, which can interfere with a person’s ability to work, focus, or have interpersonal relationships.

-- Unspecified bipolar and related disorders: This category covers alternating mania/hypomania and depressive symptoms that do not meet the categories listed above.
+- Unspecified bipolar and related disorders: This category covers alternating mania/hypomania and depressive symptoms that do not meet the abovementioned categories.

-Depression and anxiety are often managed solely with talk therapy, and they sometimes require prescription medications, but people who have bipolar disorder are more likely to need prescription medications to reduce manic or hypomanic episodes and improve depressive symptoms.
+Depression and anxiety are often managed solely with talk therapy but sometimes require prescription medications.
+People with bipolar disorder are more likely to need prescription medications to reduce manic or hypomanic episodes and improve depressive symptoms.

 About 2.6% of workers in the U.S. have bipolar disorders.
 Bipolar disorders are often misdiagnosed as depression since this will be the major mood change until a manic or hypomanic episode occurs.

 People who have any type of bipolar disorder may need to have a regular, predictable schedule, so shift work, self-employment or contract work, or work involving frequent travel may not be ideal.
 Low-stress jobs with reduced stimuli also can work well for those with bipolar disorders.